 Back in Grammarly, I noticed the green highlight over the second sentence (I didn't screenshot the first sentence, but it offered there too).
-The green highlight (and purple) is the new Engagement Feature that amps it to 100 on the polish meter and triggers AI Detectors.
+The green highlight is the new Engagement Feature that amps it to 100 on the polish meter.